rocicorp/replicache/design.md

 * A *Checksum* over the state

 Commits come in two flavors, those from the client and those from the server:
-* *Pending commits* represent a change made on the client that is not yet known to be applied on the server.
-Pending commits include the *mutator name* and *arguments* that caused them, so that the mutator may be replayed later on top of new confirmed commits from the server if necessary.
+* *Local commits* represent a change made by a mutation executing locally against the client's cache.
+The set of local commits that are not yet known to be applied in the data layer are known as *pending* commits.
+Local commits include the *mutator name* and *arguments* that caused them, so that the mutator may be replayed later on top of new snapshot commits from the server if necessary.
-* *Confirmed commits* represent a state update received from the server.
-They carry a *State ID* uniquely identifying this version of the user's state.
+* *Snapshot commits* represent a state update received from the server.
+They carry a *Server State ID* uniquely identifying this version of the user's state.

 ### API Sketch